Elections in Hungary

 No hay anuncios

-He said that the Tisza government intends to diversify its energy sources: "There are many things we cannot change; Russia will continue to be where it is, but we will try to diversify as much as possible."
-He admitted that depending on Russian gas poses an obvious security problem: "In Hungary, everyone knows the Russian bear, we have suffered it on many occasions... we know exactly what it is like and Europe must prepare to protect itself and defend itself."
+He said that the Tisza government intends to diversify its energy sources: "There are many things we cannot change; Russia will continue where it is, but we will try to diversify as much as possible."
+He admitted that depending on Russian gas poses a clear security problem: "In Hungary, everyone knows the Russian bear, we have suffered it on many occasions... we know exactly what it is like, and Europe must prepare to protect itself and defend itself."

-Magyar said that he will not call Vladimir Putin, but that if the Russian president calls him, he will answer the phone: "If he wants to talk, I will tell him that he must end the war and the killings (...)
+Magyar said that he will not call Vladimir Putin, but that if the Russian president calls him, he will pick up the phone: "If he wants to talk, I will tell him that he has to end the war and the killings (...)
 I suppose it will be a short discussion."

 Regarding Ukraine, he said that the Tisza government intends to have alliances with all neighboring countries and, "if possible, a friendly relationship," and that he hopes to resolve "all the disputes that Orbán has created for the interests of his party."
-And he added: "Ukraine is the victim of this war."
-However, he showed himself to be against a rapid process of Kyiv's accession to the EU.
+He added: "Ukraine is the victim of this war."
+However, he expressed opposition to a rapid accession process for Kyiv to the EU.

-He also stressed that he will seek a good relationship with the United States, even though Donald Trump has been one of Viktor Orbán's main defenders: "All leaders can decide who to support, there is no problem with that; but after the elections, things change."
+He also stressed that he will seek a good relationship with the United States, despite Donald Trump having been one of Viktor Orbán's main supporters: "All leaders can decide who to support, there is no problem with that; but after the elections, things change."

-Regarding Israel, he limited himself to saying that it is an important trading partner and that Hungary, which has a large Jewish community, will maintain zero tolerance for antisemitism.
-"We must examine every decision," he said.
-And he stated that the new government will re-apply for Hungary's entry into the International Criminal Court.
+On Israel, he limited himself to saying that it is an important trading partner and that Hungary, which has a large Jewish community, will maintain zero tolerance for antisemitism.
+"We have to examine every decision," he said.
+He also stated that the new government will reapply for Hungary's entry into the International Criminal Court.
 Orbán withdrew from the court last year after hosting Israeli Prime Minister Benjamin Netanyahu, despite the international arrest warrant for war crimes in Gaza.